Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-definition-and-work-flow.md

 {% endhint %}

 {% hint style="tip" %}
 Lipids in organ tissue are predominantly present in the form of phospholipid membranes.
 The best descriptor for lipophilicity is the partition coefficient between lipid membranes and water, as determined at physiological pH \[[43](../references.md#43)\].
 This is called membrane affinity and the value to be entered is the logMA.
-Therefore, it is recommended to use these membrane affinities as input parameters for PK-Sim®.
+It is recommended to use these membrane affinities as input parameters for PK-Sim®.
 With their use, it is very likely that specific organ and intestinal permeability coefficients are obtained that require no or only marginal adjustment.
 {% endhint %}

 {% hint style="tip" %}